 Fire safety should naturally be at the forefront of your mind with any new building or renovation project.

 — Restricting or preventing the spread of fire to or from neighbouring homes

-As well as meeting structural regulations and recommendations for your timber staircase, there are extra steps to take to improve its fire resistance.
-BS 476-7 relates to the surface spread of flame and defines four Classes in decreasing order of performance.
-Most untreated timber will be Class 3, but for surfaces in escape routes, such as staircases, the material will need to meet Class 0 on solid wood and Class 1 on plywood.
+The British Standard BS 476-7 governs the surface spread of flame and classifies materials into four decreasing classes of performance.
+While most untreated timber falls into Class 3, surfaces in escape routes, such as staircases, must meet Class 0 for solid wood and Class 1 for plywood.

 Disclaimer: This is our own interpretation of the general guidelines and you should obtain independent expert advice for your particular project.